 - Top with a fried egg, salt and pepper; can also add chili powder or hot sauce for a little kick

-- Sliced or smashed avocado; can also add sliced tomatoes or a fried egg
+- Sliced or smashed avocado; can also add sliced tomatoes or a fried or poached egg

 - Black beans and cheese: Run under the broiler to melt the cheese if you prefer; can also add a fried egg and/or some salsa and sliced green onions

-- Tuna or chicken salad – great for a light lunch
+- Tuna or chicken salad - great for serving as bread for a light lunch

 - Grated Parmesan cheese and fresh basil